kjfarrell74/xread/README.md

 # XReader

-XReader is an asynchronous CLI tool designed to scrape tweet data from a Nitter instance, generate detailed factual reports using AI models like Perplexity AI, and save the combined data for further analysis.
+XReader is an asynchronous CLI tool designed to scrape tweet data from a Nitter instance, generate detailed factual reports using AI models like Perplexity AI, OpenAI GPT, Anthropic Claude, or DeepSeek, and save the combined data for further analysis.
 This tool is ideal for researchers, fact-checkers, and anyone interested in analyzing social media content with enhanced metadata.

 ## Features

 - **Scraping**: Extracts tweet data including main posts and replies from a specified Nitter instance using Playwright and BeautifulSoup.
-- **Report Generation**: Generates detailed, factual reports about social media posts using AI models, with support for Perplexity AI API and potential for additional models.
+- **Report Generation**: Generates detailed, factual reports about social media posts using AI models.
+Built-in options include Perplexity AI, OpenAI GPT, Anthropic Claude, and DeepSeek.
 - **Post Enhancement**: Enriches scraped data with normalized dates, media flags, and image descriptions using a centralized data enhancement module.
 - **Data Normalization**: Standardizes data formats with ISO 8601 timestamps and consistent metadata structure.
 - **Data Management**: Saves scraped data, image descriptions, and generated metadata in a structured JSON format for easy access and reference.